Secretariat Building, New Delhi: Architecture

 The Secretariat Building was designed by the prominent British architect Herbert Baker in Indo-Saracenic Revival architecture.
 Both the identical buildings have four levels, each with about 1,000 rooms, in the inner courtyards to make space for future expansions.
 In continuation with the Viceroy's House, these buildings also used cream and red Dholpur sandstone from Rajasthan, with the red sandstone forming the base.
 Together the buildings were designed to form two squares.
 They have broad corridors between different wings and wide stairways to the four floors and each building is topped by a giant dome, while each wings end with colonnaded balcony.
 Much of the building is in classical architectural style, yet it incorporated from Mughal and Rajasthani architecture style and motifs in its architecture.
-These are visible in the use of Jali, perforated screens, to protect from scorching sun and monsoon rains of India.
-Another feature of the building is a dome-like structure known as the Chatri, a design unique to India, used in ancient times to give relief to travellers by providing shade from the hot Indian sun.
+These are visible in the use of Jali, i.e. perforated screens.
+Another feature of the building is the structure known as the Chatri, i.e. dome-shaped pavilions.

 The style of architecture used in Secretariat Building is unique to Raisina Hill.
 In front of the main gates on buildings are the four "dominion columns", given by Canada, Australia, New Zealand and South Africa.
 At the time of their unveiling in 1930, India was also supposed to become a British dominion soon.
 However, India became independent within the next 17 years and the Secretariat became the seat of power of a sovereign India.
 In the years to follow the building ran out of accommodation.